armory/docs/content/en/docs/plugin-guide/plugin-policy-engine/packages/spinnaker.http.authz/_index.md

 Unlike most other packages, when writing policies against `spinnaker.http.authz` you must return a single boolean value named `allow`.
 If `allow` is `false` then access will be denied.

 A second optional parameter named `message` can be passed back, and set to a string.
-If `message` is returned and `allow` is false, then the given message will bereturned to the API call, and in many cases displayed to the user if the UI made the API call.
+If `message` is returned and `allow` is false, then the given message will be returned to the API call, and in many cases displayed to the user if the UI made the API call.

  ## Keys